guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 A 'backend' is something that implements `guerrilla.Backend` interface.
 You don't have to implement this interface yourself.
 By default, go-guerrilla will use `backends.BackendGateway` - which we refer to as the _Gateway_ backend.
 So in the above example, the configuration will be passed to the _Gateway_ backend.

 The _Gateway_ is actually quite powerful.
-Think of it as middle-ware.
-It can be composed by chaining individual components which we refer to as _Processors_.
+Think of it as middleware.
+It can be composed by chaining individual components, which we refer to as _Processors_.
 In the above example, we chained `"HeadersParser|Header|Hasher|Debugger"` which means that we'll start processing with the HeadersParser processor and finish with the Debugger.
-You'll need to refer to individual documentation for each _Processor_ to see what fields are available.
+You'll need to refer to individual documentation for each _Processor_ to see what fields are available for configuration.

+The default `Gateway` has its own configuration too.
+It takes the following fields:

+* `save_workers_size`   a number representing the number of workers to run at the same time
+* `process_stack`       A string that configures

+The other options, `log_received_mails` is part of the Debugger processor, and `primary_mail_host` is from the Header processor.

 Notice that we instantiated a new `bcfg` variable and initialized with a literal it as if we initialized a map.
 The keys of the map correspond the jason struct stags, these struct tags are defined in individual `Processor` components.
 (The above components are in the backend package, go file names prefixed with 'p_'.